 Let no one minimize who you are.
 You are more powerful than you may want to believe.
 It is frightening to acknowledge the divine being within...I know.
 But once you do, those who are enemies will fall.
 Not at your hand either.
 The Universe has a way of taking care of the obstacles when you allow your connection to manifest in your every day life.
 Self-awareness is how that connection happens.
 Meaning, one must avoid violence and abuse by choosing compassion over judgment, kindness over cruelty and solutions over problems--not just most of the time, ALL of the time.
 Mindfulness maintains your connection through diligent practice of honor-based ethics informing how you live each moment of each day for the rest of yours on the planet.
 It's not easy, and can be extremely frustrating, until you remember who you really are; outside of the linear existence forced by your physicality, you are light.
 Light is love.
 It is warmth.
 Hope.
 New beginnings.
 Growth.
 Strength.
 Sustenance.
 Renewal.
 Grace.
 And, most important of all...heart.

-Your momentum (or lack thereof) is 100% up to you--the good people in this world.
-Those of you who are destined to find your wings--I speak to you now.
-You must never give up on yourselves, or, the world.
+Your momentum (or lack thereof) is 100% up to you--and I'm speaking directly to the good people in this world.
+To those of you who are destined to find your wings, you must never give up on yourselves, or, the world.
 Even when our nightmares come true.
 In order to move forward after trauma, it helps to know that the "bad guys" will not have the opportunity to hurt us again.
 Unfortunately, human-justice is woefully inadequate.
 That is why karma exists.
 Not to punish, but to repair the inequities.
 I can tell you with complete certainty that the people who deserve it, eventually find the wrong side of the wrong knee.
 Every.
 Single.
 One.